Deterministic-Allocation and Anonymous Joint Advertising in E-commerce Platforms: Proof of Theorem 1

 First, consider the scenario where 3 bundles compete for 2 ad slots under a joint scenario.
-Let the probability matrix \( S' \) be the output of the non-deterministic AMD method for each bundle and each slot. \( s_{ck}' \) represents the probability that the \( c \)-th bundle wins the \( k \)-th ad slot, where \( c \in \{1, 2, 3\} \) and \( k \in \{1, 2\} \).
+Let the probability matrix \( S' \) be the output of the non-deterministic AMD method for each bundle and each slot.
+Each element \( s_{ck}' \) in \( S' \) represents the probability that the \( c \)-th bundle wins the \( k \)-th ad slot, where \( c \in \{1, 2, 3\} \) and \( k \in \{1, 2\} \).